 Kua Crimson Myrrh - Commiphora Kua - Socotra/ Yemen

-An amazing Resin of the Island Socotra, a unique aromatic incense...
+An amazing and rare Resin of the Island Socotra, a unique aromatic incense...

 If you are an incense collector this is a must-try.
 Truly one of my favorite resins...

 Commiphora Kua - (Commiphora abyssinica) From Island of Socotra off the coast of Yemen

 It makes a long journey to get to Mermade - Carried by fishermen on boats off the island, through many ports, then sent on its way to our friend Denis in Moscow, who ships it to us!

 Kua is a beautiful and rare resin we feel very lucky to have obtained.
 It is a Myrrh (Commiphora ) in the Burseraceae family, but it has a scent that is very unique.
 I was very moved the first time I experienced it, the color and feel are like Cherry Amber and the smell is soft and balsamic with notes that are incredibly wonderful but hard to describe.
 Some describe it as a "sweet coffee" aroma with a buttery creaminess.

 We have very limited information on this resin and are in the process of researching, here is what we have so far.